 Sec.
 26-48-7.
-Identification and Records of Game Shot
+Identification and records of game shot

-(a)

-(1) All pheasants, quail, chukar partridge and/or ducks shot on the property included in the permit and recovered shall be identified with a tag furnished at no cost by the Department of Energy and Environmental Protection upon which the permittee shall have written their name and the date of taking.
-The department shall furnish said tags to any such permittee electronically through the department's website and in the applicable annual Connecticut Hunting and Trapping Guide.
+(a) (1) All pheasants, quail, chukar partridge and/or ducks shot on the property included in the permit and recovered shall be securely tagged with a sealed, numbered tag supplied by the department at a cost of ten cents per tag.

-(2) A separate record shall be kept of all birds killed and recovered that are dressed and frozen and held on property.

-(b) The permittee shall keep accurate, written daily records that shall be open to inspection by any duly authorized representative of the Department at any time.
-These records shall include (1) the name of each person hunting on the area; the day person was hunting and the amount of game, pheasant, quail, chukar partridge and ducks taken each day.
-(2) The number of all pheasant, quail, chukar partridge and ducks liberated on the area included in the permit, together with the dates when such birds were liberated.
-Not later than thirty days following the period for which the permit was issued, the permittee shall submit to the department a true copy of the permittee's records on forms provided by the department.
+- (2) A separate record shall be kept of all birds killed and recovered, that are dressed and frozen and held on the property. - (b) The permittee shall keep accurate, written, daily records which shall be open to inspection by any duly authorized representative of the Department at any reasonable time.
+These records shall included (1) the name of each person hunting on the area, the day the person was hunting and the amount of game, pheasant, quail, chukar partridge, and ducks taken each day.
+(2) The number of all pheasants, quail, chukar partridge, and ducks liberated on the area included in the permit, together with the dates when such birds were liberated.

+Not later than thirty days following the period for which the permit was issued, the permittee shall submit to the department a true copy of his records on forms provided by the department.